 How to Pay Taxes

 Taxes can be paid online, by cheque, at Scotiabank, the Credit Union, by mail or by cash at the Town office.
-We also provide the option for monthly pre-authorised payment.
+We also provide the option for monthly pre-authorized payment.
 Click here for a pre-authorized form

 Application for a permit to construct or demolish